CapitalOnTap/marqeta-csharp-core-sdk/README.md

 ### Marqeta API
 For complete reference API documentation, see the [Marqeta Core API Reference](https://www.marqeta.com/docs/core-api/introduction).
 ### Kiota tooling
-For reference on Kiota, from tooling, to using the generated client and it's concepts please visit [the MS docs here](https://learn.microsoft.com/en-us/openapi/kiota/overview), or the [GitHub repository](https://github.com/microsoft/kiota).
+For reference on Kiota, from tooling, to using the generated client and its concepts please visit [the MS docs here](https://learn.microsoft.com/en-us/openapi/kiota/overview), or the [GitHub repository](https://github.com/microsoft/kiota).
 ## Dependencies
 [.NET 6.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)